ec-/Quake3e/BUILD.md

 ### windows/msvc

-Install Visual Studio Community Edition 2022 or later and open `quake3` project from solution
+Install Visual Studio Community Edition 2017 or later and compile `quake3e` project from solution

-`code/win32/msvc2022/quake3.sln`

-To do it, select stage: ReleaseOpenGL or ReleaseVulkan.
+`code/win32/msvc2017/quake3e.sln`

-Copy resulting exe from `code/win32/msvc2022/x64/ReleaseOpenGL` or `code/win32/msvc2022/x64/ReleaseVulkan` directory
+Copy resulting exe from `code/win32/msvc2017/output` directory

-Change dir to xq3e_pak, run pack.cmd (7z is required) and copy xq3e.pak into baseq3 directory.
+To compile with Vulkan backend - clean solution, right click on `quake3e` project, find `Project Dependencies` and select `renderervk` instead of `renderer`

+---

+### windows/mingw

+All build dependencies (libraries, headers) are bundled-in

+Build with either `make ARCH=x86` or `make ARCH=x86_64` commands depending on your target system, then copy resulting binaries from created `build` directory or use command:

+`make install DESTDIR=<path_to_game_files>`

 ---